Daily Reading Week 12

 Respond:

-1. How have you experienced the blessings of unity in your life?
+1. How can you cultivate the qualities of compassion, kindness, and humility in your